Options for DDPG agent

 |Constant specifying how quickly the noise model output is attracted to the mean|

-At each sample time step, the variance decays as shown in the following code.
+At each sample time step, the standard deviation decays as shown in the following code.

-For continuous action signals, it is important to set the noise variance appropriately
+For continuous action signals, it is important to set the noise standard deviation

-to encourage exploration.
-It is common to have
+appropriately to encourage exploration.
+It is common to set

-between 1% and 10% of your action range.
+StandardDeviation*sqrt(Ts) to a value between 1% and 10% of

-increasing the amount of noise; that is, by increasing the variance.
+the amount of noise; that is, by increasing the standard deviation.
 Also, to increase

 exploration, you can reduce the